 The TCF provides guidance on supporting children and young people.
 At the centre of the framework is trauma-informed care.
-The framework will guide NSW service providers, carers and other stakeholders to provide the best possible individualised Therapeutic Care for children and young people.
+The framework will guide NSW service providers, caseworkers, carers and other stakeholders to provide the best possible individualised Therapeutic Care for children and young people.

 The TCF is consistent with major changes to the child protection system under the Permanency Support Program, which focuses on recovery from trauma so that children and young people spend less time in intensive OOHC services and achieve permanent homes where they can thrive.